waveform-computing/compoundpi/docs/quickstart.rst

 a Pi server without the camera LED lit after boot-up, you know the daemon has failed to start for some reason.

-The ``identify`` command is the main debugging tool provided by Compound Pi.
+The :ref:`command_identify` command is the main debugging tool provided by Compound Pi.
 If specified without any further parameters it will cause all discovered Pi servers to blink their camera LED for 5 seconds.
-Thus, if you run this command immediately after ``find`` you can quickly locate any Pi servers that were no discovered (typically this is due to misconfiguration of the network).
+Thus, if you run this command immediately after :ref:`command_find` you can quickly locate any Pi servers that were no discovered (typically this is due to misconfiguration of the network).

-If ``identify`` is specified with one or more addresses, it will blink the LED on the specified Pi servers.
+If :ref:`command_identify` is specified with one or more addresses, it will blink the LED on the specified Pi servers.
 This can be used to quickly figure out which address corresponds to which Pi (useful when dynamic addressing is used).